Sye0x/Team-Task-Manager-web-app-MERN-/README.md

 # Team Task Manager

-A full-stack task management application where users can create teams, invite members, and manage tasks collaboratively.
+A full-stack task management application where users can create teams, add members(other Users), and manage tasks collaboratively.

 ---